elivz/craft-starter/README.md

 ### Installing & Managing Dependencies

-We use [Yarn](https://yarnpkg.com/en/docs) for front-end dependency management, which you can access like this:
+We use [NPM](https://docs.npmjs.com/cli/npm) for front-end dependency management, which you can access like this:

-    ./run yarn add flickity
+    ./run npm install -D flickity
-    ./run yarn remove flickity
+    ./run npm remove flickity

 If you make manual changes to `package.json` (or, optionally, `composer.json`), you will need to run `./run update`.